AdobeDocs/experience-manager-cloud-service.de-DE/help/screens-cloud/introduction/adobe-analytics-integration-with-screens.md

 ---
-title: Adobe Analytics-Integration mit AEM Screens
+title: Adobe Analytics-Integration mit AEM Screens Cloud
 seo-title: Adobe Analytics Integration with AEM Screens
 description: Folgen Sie dieser Seite, um mehr über die vorkonfigurierte Integration von AEM Screens mit Adobe Analytics zu erfahren und einen Wiedergabenachweis zu erhalten.
 seo-description: Follow this page to learn about out of the box integration of AEM Screens with Adobe Analytics and provides you with a proof of play.